iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ***

 ## Baseline and candidate versions
-Every Iter8 experiment involves a `baseline` version and may also involve zero, one or more `candidate` versions.
-Experiments often involve two versions, baseline and a candidate, with the baseline version corresponding to the stable version of your app, and the candidate version corresponds to a canary.
+Every Iter8 experiment involves a `baseline` version and may also involve zero, one, or more `candidate` versions.
+Experiments often involve two versions, baseline and a candidate, which correspond to the stable version and the new version of your app, respectively.

 ***